Remarks by FDA Deputy Commissioner at the IAFP

 Transparency & Integrity

-iMIS Food offers a complete software platform for food safety. iMIS Food includes an iMIS Food Tracking management system that may be connected with other systems.
-Several quality standards and legislation demand traceability from the source material to the end product delivered to the .
-Throughout the production process, iMIS Food keeps track of which raw components, , and end up in which final product.
+iMIS Food offers a complete software platform for food safety. iMIS Food includes an iMIS Food Tracking system that may be connected with other systems.
+Several quality standards and legislation demand from the source material to the end delivered to the customer.
+Throughout the production process, iMIS Food keeps track of which raw components, , and packaging end up in which final product.
 Furthermore, iMIS Food keeps track of which clients have which final products.
 This allows for one-click traceability from the source material to the customer.
 Transparency and integrity go hand in hand.
-It is essential to know what your company is producing, as well as how products are produced.
+It is essential to know what your is producing, as well as how products are produced.
 Therefore, food , have the obligation to ensure all steps of the food supply chain are traceable.
 We live in a time where, consumers are getting more aware, and their needs must be fulfilled.
-Those needs do not only contain nutritional information, the ethical sourcing becomes therefore more and more important.
+Those needs do not only contain nutritional information, the ethical sustainable sourcing becomes therefore more and more important.

 Digitalization